Exceptional-Khoi/tp/docs/DeveloperGuide.md

 - The system should launch without internet connectivity.

 ## UI Component
-The API of this component is specified in seedu.fitchasers.ui.UI.
+The API of this component is specified in `seedu.fitchasers.ui.UI`.

 ![img.png](img.png)